 This is a collection of my choice of the best books about Denmark.
-If you are traveling to Denmark or just have an interest in this beautiful Scandinavian country I have selected some of my top choices from the best fiction and non-fiction works set in Denmark.
-If you have other Danish books you would like to recommend please leave a comment at the end of the post as I am always on the lookout for new reading material!
+If you are travelling to Denmark or just have an interest in this beautiful Scandinavian country I have selected some of my top choices from the best fiction and non-fiction works set in Denmark.

 I have to start any selection of Danish books with the great Hans Christian Anderson.
 These classic fairy tales are a must for every child.
 A beautiful book to have in any children’s collection this book will ensure endless hours of enjoyment.
 Read to your children or grandchildren and enjoy the beautifully crafted tales.